 In addition to patent protection, we rely upon unpatented trade secrets and confidential know-how and continuing technological innovation to develop and maintain our competitive position.
 However, trade secrets and confidential information are difficult to protect.
 We seek to protect our proprietary information, in part, using confidentiality agreements with any future collaborators, scientific advisors, employees and consultants, and invention assignment agreement with our employees.
 We also have agreements requiring assignment of inventions with selected consultants, scientific advisors and collaborators.
 These agreements may not provide meaningful protection.
 These agreements may also be breached, and we may not have an adequate remedy for any such breach.
 In addition, our trade secrets and/or confidential know-how may become known or be independently developed by a third party, or misused by any collaborator to whom we disclose such information.
 Despite any measures taken to protect our intellectual property, unauthorized parties may attempt to copy aspects of our products or drug candidates or obtain or use information that we regard as proprietary.
-Although we take steps to protect our proprietary information, third parties may independently develop the same or similar proprietary information or may otherwise gain access to our proprietary information.
+Although we take steps to protect our proprietary information.
 As a result, we may be unable to meaningfully protect our trade secrets and proprietary information.
 For more information regarding the risks related to our intellectual property, please see "Risk Factors-Risks Related to Our Intellectual Property."